FORSIT-Group/nestjs-keycloak-admin-restful/readme.md

 export class AppModule {}
 ```

-Optionally add KeycloakModule to your providers, if you want to manage your keycloak via the REST Api,
+Optionally add the `KeycloakModule` to your providers.
+If you want to manage Keycloak via the REST API,
-add KeycloakModule to providers, and import in you other Modules as follows:
+add KeycloakModule to providers and import it in the other Modules as follow:

 ```typescript
 @Module({